 Moreover, water can let go of what is no longer working and can adapt to its surroundings.
 Similarly, the Hanged Man card invites us to let go of our preconceived notions and allow ourselves to be transformed by our experiences, trusting that we will emerge stronger and wiser.

-The number of The Hanged Man is 12.
+The number of The Hanged Man is 12, after the Justice.
 This number represents the undergoing a process of deep transformation and moving towards a state of balance.
 From a numerological standpoint, the suspension of the figure can be interpreted as duality, as the male figure is both surrendered and in control, still and in motion.

 In some interpretations, the number 12 can also be seen as a symbol of sacrifice and service, due to its association with the 12 disciples of Jesus and the 12 signs of the zodiac.